TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/sdfm_examples.md

 </table>

 ### ICSSG eCAP
 ICSSG eCAP can be used for %SDFM clock generation.
-Based on divider value API \ref SDFM_configEcap does configuration of eCAP registers and enables eCAP to generate output clock on PRGx_ECAP0_IN_APWM_OUT pin.
+Based on divider value, API \ref SDFM_configEcap does configuration of eCAP registers and enables eCAP to generate output clock on PRGx_ECAP0_IN_APWM_OUT pin.
 - Generated clock comes out on PRGx_ECAP0_IN_APWM_OUT signal that can be fed externally to modulator and SD_CLK pins
 - Divider value settings for given PRU core clock and SD clock values
 <table>